TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![SaturationKnob](./images/SaturationKnob.jpg)

-The first line of the Arturia Keyboad LCD should display "Saturation Knob" and the second one, the name of the selected patch.
+The first line of the Arturia keyboard LCD should display "Saturation Knob" and the second one, the name of the selected patch.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |